Introduction to Stress Depression

 “I am unable to make it to the office for a week due to my illness…..what about the completion of my pending tasks…?“ “If I am unable to achieve my monthly targets this time as well .….. the organization may ask me to move out.”

-“Stress depression” is a physical or a mental state resulting through physical activities or interactions.
+“Stress depression” is a physical or a mental state resulting from physical activities or interactions.

 In an organization, stress depression results from the interaction of people and their jobs and is characterized by changes (physical or behavioral) within people that force them to deviate from their normal functioning.